lindbrook/cholera/cran-comments.md

 ### CRAN Package Check Results for Package 'cholera'

-A few functions in 'cholera' 0.5.0 returned an error with R 3.4.4.
-This was related to the fact that base::isFALSE() was introduced in R 3.5.0.
-This has been addressed in 'cholera' 0.5.1.
+A few functions in 'cholera' 0.5.0 return an error with R 3.4.4.
+This is related to the fact that base::isFALSE() was introduced in R 3.5.0.
+This has been fixed in 'cholera' 0.5.1.

 ### R CMD check results